semaphoreci/docs/docs/docs/using-semaphore/environments.md

 Once a [promotion is targeted](#promotion), you may be locked out from starting it.
 The most common reasons that a promotion appears as blocked are:

-- you don't have the correct permissions to deploy to the bound [deployment target](#overview)
+- you don't have the correct permissions to deploy to the bound [environment](#overview)
 - you are on a Git branch, tag, or pull request that is not allowed
 - you are not logged in or you are viewing a build of a public project
-- the deployment target is deactivated or deleted
+- the environment is deactivated or deleted

 ### Starting promotions with the API

 You can also use the *Public API (alpha)* to trigger promotions.
-If promotion is forbidden by the deployment target, you will receive an "HTTP 400 Bad Request" response with a reason in the body.
+If promotion is forbidden by the environment, you will receive an "HTTP 400 Bad Request" response with a reason in the body.

 ## How to view deployment history